Summer Programs for High School Students

-The Summer Study Programs at Penn State University, The University of Colorado at Boulder, Fordham University in NYC, and The Sorbonne in in Paris (France) combine academically challenging courses with the experience of campus life.
+The Summer Study Programs at Penn State University, The Colorado State University, Fordham University NYC, American University DC, and The Sorbonne in Paris combine academically challenging courses with the fun and excitement of campus and study abroad life.

-High school students may choose from a variety of programs, ranging from 2 to 6 ½ weeks and may opt to take college credit courses if they desire.
+High school students can choose from a variety of programs, ranging from 2 to 5 weeks.

 Learn more about the Summer Study Programs.

 For over fifty years, the Summer Science Program in Ojai, California, has enlightened selected high school students in advanced college-level topics in astronomy, physics, calculus and programming.
 In turn, students are able to develop both intellectually and socially while being challenged academically.

 The program takes place on two campuses: at the New Mexico Institute of Technology in Socorro and Westmont College in Santa Barbara, CA.

 Learn more about the Summer Science Program (SSP) .

 TASP is a six-week educational experience for high school juniors.
 Students participate in seminars led by college and university members and participate in educational and social activities outside the classroom.